Lucia's Blog: 2022

 3. We must be willing to preach or teach the Gospel even when it is difficult.

-4. We must not bend to our culture or government’s pressure that might prevent us from sharing the Gospel Message or the good news of Jesus.
+4. We must not yield to the pressures of our culture or government that might prevent us from sharing the Gospel Message or the good news of Jesus.

 5. We must not shrink back during difficult times.